City of Moonee Valley

 The City of Moonee Valley has experienced a relatively stable population over the last twenty years, with growth in infill development offset by a decrease in the average number of persons living in each dwelling.
 The City continues to address a range of housing markets, ranging from young singles and couples, particularly in suburbs closer to central Melbourne and mature families in areas such as Aberfeldie and Strathmore.
 It is also evident that the suburbs of Ascot Vale, Moonee Ponds and Flemington, which have a significant stock of older family style housing, have undergone a degree of regeneration and have attracted families with young children.
-The rates of growth are likely to increase over the next few years, as a number of major development sites are released and significant number of medium and higher density units are constructed.
+The rates of growth are likely to increase over the forecast period, as a number of major development sites are released and significant number of medium and higher density units are constructed.
 The post war suburbs of Moonee Valley such as Keilor East and Avondale Heights experienced large rates of out migration of young adults over recent years as children of the original house purchasers leave home, although there are indications that these areas are also beginning to regenerate and attract young families.
-Similarly, areas such as Flemington, Ascot Vale, Moonee Ponds and Essendon are also likely to continue to experience an increase in young and mature families as older households move on.
+Similarly, areas such as Flemington, Ascot Vale, Moonee Ponds and Essendon, which have significant stocks of family housing, are also likely to continue to experience an increase in young and mature families as older households move on.

 The City has been a beneficiary of migration gain from areas closer to central Melbourne and generally has been a source of out migration to fringe areas to the north and west.
-It is assumed that a number of these patterns will continue into the future, most notably flows into Moonee Valley from areas closer to central Melbourne.
-Higher rates of development, the regeneration of a number of suburbs and the continued aging of the population may result in lower rates of out migration to fringe areas.
-During the forecast period, it is expected that Moonee Valley will provide a significant share of its own demand as new household are created through children leaving home, relationship breakdown or older persons seeking smaller dwellings in their local area.
+It is assumed that a number of these patterns will continue into the future, most notably flows into Moonee Valley from areas closer to central Melbourne, given the particularly given the development of higher density accomodation (much of which will augment the rental stock in the area) along the main arterial roads and close to stations and retail centres.
+Higher rates of development (particularly in higher density rental accomodation), the regeneration of a number of suburbs and the continued ageing of the population may result in lower rates of out migration to fringe areas.
+During the forecast period, it is expected that Moonee Valley will provide a significant share of its own demand as new households are created through children leaving home, relationship breakdown or older persons seeking smaller dwellings in their local area.